religiosa1/git-webhook-receiver/README.md

 ### Build from source

-To build the app, you'll require [go](https://go.dev/) version 1.22 or higher.
+To build the app, you need [go](https://go.dev/) version 1.22 or higher.
-As the app stores its data in sqlite3 database via [go-sqlite3](https://github.com/mattn/go-sqlite3) you also need a `gcc` compiler installed on your system and have `CGO_ENABLED=1` env variable set.
+As the app stores action outputs and app logs in sqlite3 database via [go-sqlite3](https://github.com/mattn/go-sqlite3) you also need a `gcc` compiler installed on your system and have `CGO_ENABLED=1` env variable set.

 ```sh
 go install github.com/religiosa1/git-webhook-receiver